Folkestone: History

 Eanswythe died around 640 and was quickly made a saint.
 Her remains were moved into the chancel of the current church on 12 September 1138, which has since been commemorated as the Feast of St Eanswythe.
 They became the focus of prayer and pilgrimage, so Eanswythe was quickly adopted as the town's patron.
 The religious community grew and developed into a monastery until it was dissolved by Henry VIII, and St Eanswythe's remains disappeared.
 They were rediscovered in June 1885 when workmen, carrying out alterations to the high altar, found a battered lead casket immured in a niche in the north wall of the chancel.
 Examination by archaeologists at the time, and again in 1981, confirmed that the casket was of Anglo-Saxon origin and the few bone fragments were those of a woman in her early thirties.
 The relics are still housed in the church, close to where they were discovered, flanked by a pair of small brass candlesticks.
 St Eanswythe also appears on the town's seal, along with William Harvey, the Folkestone-born 17th-century physician who discovered blood circulation.

 A Norman knight held a Barony of Folkestone, which led to its entry as a part of the Cinque Ports in the thirteenth century and, with that, the privilege of being a wealthy trading port.
 At the start of the Tudor period, it had become a town in its own right.
-Wars with France meant that defences had to be built, and a harbour was built, though the coming of the railways in 1843 had a greater impact on its development.
+Wars with France meant that defences had to be built, and Folkestone Harbour was built, though the coming of the railways in 1843 had a greater impact on its development.

 Dover Hill, the highest point in Folkestone, was a sighting point for the Anglo-French Survey (1784–1790), which measured the precise distance between the Royal Greenwich Observatory and the Paris Observatory.
 The hill provided a sight-line to the east along the line of the Folkestone Turnpike to Dover Castle, one of the two principal cross-channel observation points, the other being Fairlight Down in Sussex.